jkanev/samadhi/README.md

 * **relative band power** is the mean over all channels, integrated per frequency band (excluding DC), divided by the spectrum band width to prevent wider bands having more influence, then normalised so the sum of all bands is 1.0.
 In parallel, the provided
 * **relative variance** is the variance over the last two seconds of EEG data, divided by the mean variance over all channels (such that the expected variance per channel is 1.0).

+#### Colour Coding

+In the Standard EEG/PSD view, and the Radiant Ripples view, channels are colour coded according to their location.
+A channel's colour is a linear interpolation of the four colours red, yellow, green, and blue, where
+* right-temporal (starboard) is green,
+* left-temporal (portside) is red,
+* frontal (bow) is yellow, and
+* occipital (stern) is blue.

 ### Installing and Running

 #### Python Package